 These formulas allow us to estimate the relationship between the independent and dependent variables and make predictions based on the fitted regression line.

-- What is the primary objective of a Support Vector Machine (SVM) in the context of machine learning?
+- What is the purpose of linear regression in machine learning?